YanzheL/llzw-docs/source/includes/_orders.md

 }
 ```

-This endpoint retrieves a specific order with id = 1
+This endpoint retrieves a specific order

 ### HTTP Request